meta-carto-semiotics is, firstly, an online journal for theoretical cartography.

 nomen est omen

-As the journal's name meta-carto-semiotics may not be completely self-explanatory, a few comments shall clarify its choice: Godfather of meta-carto-semiotics is Alexander Wolodtschenko, who had already worked on a cartosemiotic theory under the name of metacartosemiotics.
+As the journal's name meta-carto-semiotics may not be completely self-explanatory, a few comments shall clarify its choice: Alexander Wolodtschenko already worked on a cartosemiotic theory under the name of metacartosemiotics for several years.
 To cover a broader range of topics under the domain of theoretical cartography, splitting the original term in a trifold way has been decided with the following arguments:

 carto (from Greek χάρτης = paper and Latin charta = map) or cartography respectively is the central part of the journals name as well as the central the topic of the journals scope.
-As already outlined in about the journal and, meta-carto-semiotics tends to establish an interdisciplinary discussion on cartographic science and cartography's objectives.
+As already outlined, meta-carto-semiotics tends to establish an interdisciplinary discussion on cartographic science and cartography's objectives.

 semiotics (from Greek σημεῖον = sign) forms the final part of the journals name for the following reason: Provided that, firstly, every cartographic product can be interpreted as a system of signs and, secondly, semiotics is concerned with all kinds of sign systems, semiotics can provide a comprehensive theoretical framework to cartography in terms of a genus proximum.